We have always thought that we were “A little bit of Italy in Old Westport”.

 In 2007 Mario's made a big change.
 After 32 years and many great memories, I decided to shrink the business.
 By making a smaller foot print we could continue providing the Grinder, the most unique sandwich in the Kansas City area.
 I own the building and have leased former dinning-rooms to other businesses and offices.

 On your next visit take some time to view the old photos of Mario's past.
 They are located on the green wall in the Cafe seating area.
-Going through the carry-out door will take you to many of the former wall hangings that were throughout Mario's.
-The signed portrait of Sophia Loren is hanging there.
-The picture of Sophia was at one time plastered to a wall, so to remove and frame it, the wall was cut out.
+Also, the signed portrait of Sophia Loren is hanging there.
+The picture of Sophia was at one time a poster plastered to the wall.
+So, to remove and frame it, the wall had to be cut out.
 The pictures weighs almost 40 pounds.

 We are glad to have served our customers all these years and look forward to the future.